bjarngard/demo-raffle-v1/APP_SYSTEM_REFERENCE_2.md

 - `calculateUserWeight(user, weightSettings)` applies:
   - Base weight (always ≥ 1) with caps from settings.
   - Subscriber loyalty bonus using effective months and tier multipliers.
-  - Support boosts for cheer bits, gifted subs, and direct donations using per-session divisors/multipliers from `WeightSettings`.
+- Support boosts for cheer bits and gifted subs using per-session divisors/multipliers from `WeightSettings` (direct donation knobs remain in the schema but are currently inactive in the UI and math).
   - Carry-over bonus, respecting `maxCarryOverWeight`.
   - Final `totalWeight` persisted on the `User` record for quick leaderboard queries.
 - `describeWeightBreakdown(user, weightSettings)` returns a structured object consumed by `AdminUserTable`, `MyStatusCard`, `WeightInfoModal`, and `lib/leaderboard-data.ts`.
 Fields include `isFollower`, `isSubscriber`, loyalty/support subtotals, carry-over, and final weight.